-Difficulty in conceiving, in almost all circumstances, is related to an underlying medical problem, and like most other medical problems, can be diagnosed and successfully treated.
-When seeking care, there are 5 things you need to know before starting treatment.
+In almost all circumstances, conceiving challenges are related to an underlying medical condition, and like most other medical conditions, can be diagnosed and successfully treated.